-Located in India, in the state of West Bengal and very close to the border with the state of Orissa, Borotalpada is a tribal Santhal village.
-According to the census carried out in 2015 by the five moroles (responsible for the community in Santhali), Borotalpada had at that time 481 inhabitants spread over 77 houses.
+Located in India, in the state of West Bengal in India, close to the border with the state of Orissa, Borotalpada is a tribal Santhal village.
+According to the census carried out in April 2019 by the five morols (customary officials appointed by the villagers), Borotalpada then had 496 inhabitants distributed in 95 houses.